 Estate planning is the process of determining what will happen to your funds, assets, and general finances after your death.
-While it may not be the most pleasant thing to think about, estate planning helps ensure your wishes are carried out in the future.
+While it may not be the most pleasant thing to think about, JAK estate planning services helps ensure your wishes are carried out in the future.

 A wise first step is to assemble a team of professionals who can help you through the estate planning process.
 Here are three must-have professionals for your estate planning team.